Vegetables You Can Grow Indoors

 Harvest when roots or fruits have reached mature size.
 You can refer to the days-to-harvest on the plant tag or seed packet for best timing.
 Fruiting and rooting crops can be grown indoors year-round.
 Once you've finished harvesting, start new plants.

-Learning to grow food indoors is an exciting adventure.
+Learning to get vegetables to grow indoors is an exciting adventure, even if you don't think you have a green thumb.
 Keep in mind that every home has different ambient light conditions.
 The exposure of your window, as well as the season, will impact how much light you have and which crops you can grow.